dgodovich/personal_logseq/pages/Things I want to buy.md

 			- Potential for a workbench?
 Could be cool
 		- Would go where the desk is currently
 	- Make standing desk actually work as a standing desk
+		- Not sure exactly what I need for this
+		- It does kinda work right now but it's ugly
+		- Platform for subwoofer? that seems like a stupid idea
+		- Elevate computer to about desk height would be nice
+		- Move power plugs to the surge protector on the desk
 	- Some form of drawers next to desk
 		- Ikea alex?
 	- Additional shelving